 with Jeremy Westcott –

-In the song Nigel wrote, we sing that we want to meet Him ‘face to face’.
+We sing that we want to meet Him ‘face to face’.
 That is a reality we can all enjoy, here and now.

 I want to encourage you, if you want to benefit from encounters with God, write them down.
 Journal everything so that you can go back to it, review it, meditate upon it, and draw further revelation.
 You can also revisit the experience.
 The more we repeat experiences, the more our brain learns to value and store those experiences, rather than forgetting and shredding the memories.